xieweiAlex/English_Learning/words/2022/words-Dec.md

+**Probiotics** might have some benefit to treating **halitosis**, but it doesn’t appear they should be solely relied upon.
+**tiff**
-Heterogeneity: the number of virtual nodes for a server is proportional to the server capacity.
+**Heterogeneity**: the number of virtual nodes for a server is proportional to the server capacity.
 For example, servers with higher capacity are assigned with more virtual nodes.

-People get quite uppity about politics.
+People get quite **uppity** about politics.
-We're marinating in a gendered, perhaps patriarchal, social system.
+We're **marinating** in a gendered, perhaps **patriarchal**, social system.

-“Putting things off is the biggest waste of life,” Seneca wrote.
-“It snatches away each day…and denies us the present by promising the future.”
+> “Putting things off is the biggest waste of life,” Seneca wrote.
+“It **snatches away** each day…and denies us the present by promising the future.”

 Yaml is the **lingua franca** of cloud config (although verbose...)